Reporting

 • Enterprise

-Reports are bidirectional, meaning the information updated on a report automatically updates back to the underlying sheets and vice versa.
+Reports are bidirectional, meaning the information in a report automatically updates the underlying sheets, and vice versa.

 You can send, share, and publish a report like a sheet.
 You can also edit, group, summarize, and sort the data in the report.

-• You can share reports with anyone also shared to the underlying sheets populating the report.
+• You can also share reports with anyone who has been shared to the underlying sheets that populate the report.

 • If you don’t want to share the underlying sheets with your audience, publish your report or display it in a dashboard.
 This way, you ensure your audience only sees the high-level information you want to display.

-Note that because it doesn’t store any information, reports only display information stored in sheets.
+Reports don't store any information; they only display information stored in sheets.
 That’s why reports don’t count against the sheet limit for your plan.

 Your report can source data from a maximum of 30,000 sheets.

-Two types of reports are available: row reports and sheet summary reports.
+There are two types of reports available: row reports and sheet summary reports.

 Row Reports